874bowen/herbeauty/README.md

 ```

 ### Step 5: Querying Data
-To fetch products from our database, we need to query Xata form our Next.js application.
+To fetch products from our database, we need to query Xata from our Next.js application.
 To do this we will have to use the `useEffect` hook as an [Immeidiately Invoked Function Expression](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) (IIFE) that will run as soon as defined without the need for a function call.
 Inside this function we will fetch data from the `./pages/api/get-products` API route which is defined as follows:

 ```javascript
 import { getXataClient } from "../../util/xata";